-The 11 Best Hotels in Upstate New York with EV Charging Stations
+Gorgeous Upstate NY Hotels with EV Charging Stations

 A boost in EV inventory at car rental agencies such as Hertz and car-sharing marketplaces like Turo, means it’s easier than ever to rent an electric car.
 And with the Plugshare charger locator app, you don’t have to worry about “range anxiety” en route to your destination.

 Set amidst 37 acres in Catskill State Park, a woodsy labyrinth of 65 gleaming Airstreams, 10 cabins, and 10 luxury tent sites center around a 24-hour clubhouse that celebrates the art of lounging.
 The program lineup changes weekly, but here, the scene is always something like this: people sipping Maple Old-Fashioneds over a fireside game of chess, a live jazz duo playing, and a guest speaker handing out homemade acorn chocolate bread while offering tips on how to forage tea berries.
 Between the clubhouse’s speakeasy essence and the hygge charm of your sleeping quarters, AutoCamp Catskills encourages you to slow down and chill.
-Make sure to enjoy the complimentary hot apple cider and bowls of Upstate granola, and stop at the clubhouse general store, which has your meals covered, be it an Açai bowl, Margherita pizza, or Schaller & Weber andouille sausages to grill at your glampsite.
+Make sure to enjoy the complimentary hot apple cider and bowls of Upstate granola, and stop at the clubhouse general store for bites good enough to cover your meal.

 How to recharge: Four charging stations include two Tesla and two universal JuiceBox chargers.
 Free to use.